 Or the time I went jogging every day right before sunset along the Seine River to the Eiffel Tower

 Or the time I first visited the Louvre museum and was so overwhelmed by its splendor and the sense of solemnity it evoked that I cried, and then patiently waited in line to see the Mona Lisa only to discover it is slighter bigger than a college notebooks.

-Or that time I walked to the Champs Elysees and started singing the Joe Dassin song of my childhood “ helpful resources Ohhhhh Champs Elysees…”
+Or that time I walked to the Champs Elysees and started singing the Joe Dassin song of my childhood “ buy a heart lyrics Ohhhhh Champs Elysees…”